 Prerequisite: Chinese 101, 102 or equivalent proficiency

-standing and using modern Chinese in a broad variety of cultural contexts.
+Through a diversity of authentic materials on various topics, students will expand their skills in understanding and using modern Chinese in a broad variety of cultural contexts.
 The course is open to students who have successfully completed four semesters of Mandarin at Lafayette or who can demonstrate equivalent proficiency.
 Students will receive advanced training in four skills (listening, speaking, reading, and writing).

 Prerequisite: Chinese 112 or equivalent proficiency